Highest 2 Lowest: Plot

-David King is a New York City music mogul, considered to have the "best ears in the business" and the founder of Stackin' Hits Records.
-Having once sold his majority interest in the company, King intends to buy back majority ownership to avert a buyout by a rival label.
+David King is a New York City music mogul, considered to have the "best ears in the business", and the founder of Stackin' Hits Records.
+Having once sold his majority interest in the company, he intends to buy back majority ownership to avert a buyout by a rival label.
 To regain majority ownership, King offers to buy out one of his two partners’ shares.
-To raise the cash for the deal, he puts up most of his personal assets, including his Dumbo penthouse home and impressive collection of art by contemporary Black artists, as collateral.
+To raise the cash for the deal, he puts up most of his personal assets, including his Dumbo penthouse home and collection of art by contemporary Black artists, as collateral.

-The day the deal is to go through, King receives an anonymous call from a kidnapper, demanding $17.5 million in Swiss 1,000-franc notes for the safe return of his son Trey.
-King immediately contacts the police and agrees with his wife Pam to pay the ransom, even though it risks the cash he needs for his business deal.
-However, Trey is soon found safe as the kidnapper has mistakenly taken Kyle, Trey's best friend and the son of King's driver and confidant Paul Christopher.
+The day the deal is to go through, King receives an anonymous call from a kidnapper demanding $17.5 million in Swiss 1,000-franc notes for the safe return of his son, Trey.
+King immediately calls the police and agrees with his wife, Pam, to pay the ransom, even though it risks the cash he needs for his business deal.
+But Trey is soon found safe, as the kidnapper has mistakenly taken Kyle, Trey's best friend and the son of King's driver and confidant, Paul Christopher.

 The kidnapper still demands the money in exchange for Kyle's life.
-Despite King's earlier willingness to ransom his own son, he is reluctant to do the same for Kyle.
+Despite King's willingness to ransom his own son, he is reluctant to do the same for Kyle.
 Paul and Trey both plead with King to save Kyle.
-King's partner warns that failing to do so will hurt the company's image.
+King's business partner warns him that failing to do so will hurt the company's image.
 After a long night of soul-searching, King agrees to pay the ransom.

 Following the kidnapper's instructions, King packs the money in an Air Jordan backpack, which the police mark with a GPS tracker, goes to Brooklyn's Borough Hall subway stop, and gets on a train to Yankee Stadium.
 Near the stadium, the kidnapper calls King and orders him to go between the train cars.
 Then an accomplice triggers the emergency brake, the train jerks to a halt, and the bag falls between the cars and through the ironwork of the elevated line to the street.
-Another accomplice of the kidnapper, riding a moped, catches it, and the bag is subsequently handed off between additional accomplices on mopeds several times as they make their escape through the nearby Puerto Rican Day Parade.
+Another accomplice, riding a moped, catches it, and the bag is subsequently handed off between additional accomplices on mopeds several times as they escape through the Puerto Rican Day Parade.
 When the police manage to catch the bagman, the money has already been removed.
 Kyle is released in a nearby park.